mrkaye97/mrkaye97.github.io/_posts/building-zensearch-part-ii-async-tasks-celery.md

 If I could do it again, I'd definitely make some choices differently early on.
 With the experience I have now, I would've reached straight for Celery instead of using the APScheduler.
 The APScheduler worked well and was easy to set up with the knowledge I had at the time, but knowing what I know now, Celery is very straightforward to orchestrate (at least when you're only using a few workers, have a single broker, are running on a managed service like ECS, etc.), and it would've saved a lot of refactoring to be able to go in that direction right away.

 There have been also a few side quests along the way that I probably wouldn't repeat, such as using Redis and then SQS as the brokers for Celery before ultimately deciding on Rabbit.

-Redis and SQS definitely had their benefits,
+One other viable option that I never considered would have been doing something even simpler, and using a tool like [PGQueuer](https://pgqueuer.readthedocs.io/en/latest/dashboard.html) early on to keep the stack as simple as possible.
+Since we already rely heavily on Postgres, this would've required no new infrastructure for setting up a broker, and since our needs are pretty straightforward (basically just running cron jobs periodically), it likely would've worked just fine.

+## Up Next

+In the next post, I'll discuss some things I've learned over time about making frontend code more friendly to work with, and choices I wish I'd made earlier on.
+Stay tuned!